Rushlin Boy and the Excellence in Broadcasting Network.

 All these things are socially contagious out there now.

-We don't have a chance of chance, folks.
+We don't have a chance, folks.

-We're just we're we're we're doomed.
+We're just, we're doomed.

 This is hilarious.

-This is absolutely President Bush said yesterday the Democrat run Congress ought not leave Washington for its August recess without at least finishing a spending bill covering the Defense Department.
+This is absolutely President Bush said yesterday the Democrat-run Congress ought not leave Washington for its August recess without at least finishing a spending bill covering the Defense Department.

 In a time of war, one spending bill ought to take precedence over all the rest, he said.